aureole999/echonet_lite_hass/README.md

 2. Find `Echonet Lite` in the integration list.
 3. It will auto list all your ECHONET Lite compatible devices.<br><br> If there is nothing in the device list, please ensure ECHONET Lite protocol is enabled in your device and ensure your device and home assistant are in the same local network.<br><br>
-This component need to open UDP port `3000` for receiving ECHONET Lite package.
+This component needs to open UDP port `3000` for receiving ECHONET Lite package.
 Check your firewall if anything goes wrong.

 4. Select one device to finish setup.
-Device and entities will be available in the HA once you have done setup.
+Devices and entities will be available in the HA once you have done setup.